kaikaew13/manganato-cli/README.md

    - display its details in manga details view
    - display its list of chapters in chapterlist view
 5. select a chapter and download it to your own computer

+**note:** the downloaded chapters can be found in HOMEDIR/Desktop/manganato-cli directory

 ## usage